awslabs/autonomous-driving-data-framework/README.md

-# AV/ADAS Solution WIP
+# Scene Intelligence with Rosbag on AWS

-AV/ADAS Solution
+Scene Intelligence with Rosbag on AWS - Solution

 ## Table of Contents